Collaborative Selling Training

 The world of business has altered and continues to change dramatically and rapidly on a regular basis.
 Markets have swelled and evolved in size from local to national to global markets.
-Technology no longer gives any single company a particular competitive advantage, while their clients have become much more savvy.
-These, and other changes, have developed an environment in which salespeople must adopt new attitudes, learn new skills, and gain a new understanding of how to approach their markets while working with clients in the process.
+Technology no longer gives any single company a particular competitive advantage, while their clients have become much savvier.
+These and other changes have developed an environment in which salespeople must adopt new attitudes, learn new skills, and gain a new understanding of how to approach their markets while working with clients in the process.

 No doubt, you have seen this quantum shift and its consequences occur within your own industry: Your competitors have increased in number and become more aggressive.
 Your products or services are more difficult to sell than in the past.
 It has become a challenge just to differentiate your company from your competitors, and price issues are a constant problem.

 The upshot of these market influences is that the differentiated products of yesterday are the commodities of today.
 Instead of making differentiation easier, technology has made differentiation much harder.
-Differentiation is, however, the only way to be successful in today's market.
-Differentiation must come from quality, price, or service; and few companies can survive competing on price alone.
+Differentiation is, however, the only way to be successful in today’s market.
+Differentiation must come from quality, price, or service; and few companies can survive competing on negotiating price alone.
 This is a huge challenge that every company faces.
 It is a challenge met by collaborative selling, a system in which salespeople can create differentiation and its accompanying competitive advantage every time they go after business.
+To collaborate effectively in a complex corporate environment and create value to sell your products and services requires a very specific type of negotiation skills training.

 The Fallacy of Traditional Selling Techniques